60+ Essential French Phrases for Beginners to Start Speaking Now

 This is also the polite way to ask someone to get out of your way.
 For example, if you're trying to exit a crowded train, a soft “excusez-moi” should (hopefully) be enough to make people step aside.

-Once you've escaped that crowded train, be careful you don't bump into anyone as you walk through the crowded metro station.
+Picture getting off a crowded train, being careful you don't bump into anyone as you walk through the crowded metro station.
 But if a collision does occur, it's fine.
 Just say pardon, “sorry”, and all will be forgiven.

 “Pardon?” is also how you'd ask someone to repeat themselves if you didn't hear or understand what they said.
 In this case, you should say it with a rising tone to indicate that it's a question.